9aia/thal/pm/BACKLOG.md

 - Add contact search
 - Add chats search
+- Add a locale modal on the home page
+- Add option to copy message
 - Add share button (copy link/username) to characters and contact options
 - Add option to fork characters
 - Add a warning for renaming character usernames